zlatanpham/prompt-mcp-app/memory-bank/consolidated_learnings.md

 ### Correct `queryKey` patterns for tRPC `invalidateQueries`

 - When invalidating tRPC queries with React Query, ensure the `queryKey` precisely matches the structure used by the `useQuery` hook.
 For `api.router.procedure.useQuery()`, the `queryKey` is typically an array containing an array, e.g., `[['router', 'procedure']]`.
 Using a single array like `['router', 'procedure']` will not correctly invalidate the cache.
+- **Crucial**: When invalidating queries with parameters, the property names in the invalidation object (e.g., `{ projectId }`) must exactly match the input schema of the tRPC procedure (e.g., `{ project_id }`).
+Always verify the exact query name and its input schema from the tRPC router definition.

 ### API Key Management Implementation